darsoohoo/gaming-analytics-assignment/README.md

 ### `npm install`

-Installs dependencies.<br />
+This will install all dependencies.<br />

 Start the app with:

 ### `npm run dev`

-This will start your node server on localhost:5000 and the frontend server on localhost:3000.
+This will start the node server on localhost:5000 and the frontend server on localhost:3000.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.